anammoxandbeyond/anammox-database/README.md

 # anammox-database

-This is the database for the paper entitled: Machine learning revealing overlooked conjunction of working volume and mixing intensity in anammox optimization.
+This is the database for the paper prepared by Bohua Ji, Sin-Chi Kuok, Tianwei Hao*.